-Training and evaluating your first spam classifier
+Training and evaluating a malware classifier

 Build, tune, and evaluate a Naive Bayes spam classifier with scikit-learn, then examine what the model reveals to an adversary in this AI red teaming entry.